KartoffelL/CEFJB/README.md

 This library is very experimental and might work might not.
 Only dependency is the apache commons compress library for unpacking the cef libraries.
 This whole thing is more a proof of concept than it is good, but some might deem it useful..so anyways

-##Usage
+## Usage
 The Library always has to be initialized with 'CEFInstance.init(...)'

 Using Swing:
   create a 'CEFSwingComponent' and add it to something lika a JFrame

 Other:
-  run 'CEFFunk.createBrowser(...)' to create a browser and aquire its ID. run 'CEFInstance.register(browserID, CEFFunk funk)' to register the browser to the specified CEFFunk Object.
+  run '<code>CEFFunk.createBrowser(...)</code>' to create a browser and aquire its ID. run 'CEFInstance.register(browserID, CEFFunk funk)' to register the browser to the specified CEFFunk Object.
- A CEFFunk Object contains callbacks that can be overridden to calls going to the native library, call the static methods found in CEFFunk, exmpl:
+ A CEFFunk Object contains callbacks that can be overridden calls going to the native library can be invoked by the static methods found in CEFFunk, exmpl:
   'CEFFunk.setFocus(browserID, false);'